A full length Zorro II 33C93A-based DMA-driven SCSI-II controller Card + 0-8MB of Zorro II AutoConfig memory.

 Unfortunately, the passive SCSI terminator packs are soldered in on the Series II SCSI PCBs.
 Because of this, it is best to only use an internal or an external cabling solution with the HC8 at the one 'end' of the SCSI bus cabling.
 The short 2" cable for the HardCard configuration usually is okay.

 The boards do not supply termination (+5) power to the cable (bus).
 Parts F1 and D1 to supply and restrict electrical back feed have markings on the PCB, but the parts are omitted.
-Voltage direction for the diode is from the PCB to the SCSI cable/bus.
+Voltage direction for the diode, if added, is to allow power from the PCB to the SCSI cable/bus.

 External SCSI off the DB25 needs to use proper shielded and twisted-pair (each singal with a ground) 50-wire SCSI cabling.
 Use of a 25-wire parallel cable will not work.